 NEXT SUPERVISION GROUPS

-Our most recent scheduled open, face-to-face supervision groups started in September 2018 and were full months earlier, so we are taking requests for September 2019.
-The groups meet 6 times in the year with 6 members in each group.
-While groups tend to be booked ahead, we can always set up further groups on demand to start at any point during the year.
-Timings of the existing groups are on Saturday mornings 0930-1230 and on Wednesdays 0945-1245 with half an hour prior to the start for tea, coffee, cake and/or fruit and catching up.
-The sessions are fun as well as focused trying a range of approaches from sculpting in the garden to using the 7-eyed model, supervision in a Thinking Environment©, the Halos and Horns model© or metaphors and images!
+Our last ‘face-to-face’ supervision groups started in September 2023 and were full sometime before.
+Since the Covid pandemic began these groups have been meeting virtually.
+They take place 6 times in the year, September, November, January, March, May and July, with 6 members in each group.
+These groups which retain elements from those run face-to-face, like a half hour conversation prior to the formal start, are on Saturday mornings 0930-1230 and on Thursdays 0900-1200.
+This half an hour is for tea, coffee, cake and/or fruit and catching up (the sharing of cake is an unfortunate casualty of the pandemic while we meet virtually).
+The sessions are fun as well as focused, trying a range of approaches from sculpting (in the garden or using Zoom whiteboard) to using the 7-eyed model, Supervision in a Thinking Environment©, the Halos and Horns model©, creative writing, or metaphors and images!
+The current cost is £900 + VAT which will increase in 2024.

 Group supervision is also offered internally, within organizations.
 Where helpful internal supervision can also be provided in tandem with CPD opportunities for internal coaches.
 Themes can be collated from the coaching and reported back collectively, with individual client confidentiality completely safeguarded, adding value to the organization.